lezcano/CPProb/README.md

 As an example of the ease of integration of __CPProb__, here we are using the custom distributions present in the Boost libraries as the sampling and observation distributions.
-Extending the library in order to use user-defined distributions is a matter of a few lines of code.
+Extending the library in order to use user-defined distributions doesn't take more than a few lines of code.

 ## Building CPProb
 In order to build __CPProb__ you will need [CMake] and a C++14 compiler.
 It is being tested with the following compilers: